eznix86/git-prunning/README.md

 When you fetch updates from a remote repository, your local repository keeps references to remote branches.
 If a branch is deleted on the remote repository, your local repository might still have references to it.
 Running git remote prune origin will remove these stale references, keeping your local repository in sync with the remote one.

-Do it automatically with (this happens on every fetch)
+Do it automatically with (this happens on every fetch):

 ```
 git config --global fetch.prune true
 ```